xtrel/sfmlsnake/snake/README.md

 Each README has its build version in the beginning, and build date in dd/mm/yyyy.

 # Previous update notes:

+## V1.0.2.0
+*13.10.2024*

+**Minor:**
+* Reworked the speed function.
+It is now not incremental, but instead follows something akin to a very flattened parabola.
+* Moved from .txt README format over to .mb.
+Changed the versioning section a bit, as well as moved previous patchnotes to the current standard.

+**Patches:**
+* Added seed randomization for varying the location of fruit between runs.
+Previously, the fruit spawned in consistant locations in each run.

 ## V1.0.1.2
 *10.10.2024*